Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 Visual inspection is the first way to tell if your diamond is real.
 A trained eye can spot differences between diamonds that may not be obvious to the untrained eye.

-Another way to test if your diamond is real is by using a weight test.
+Another way to test your diamond is by using a weight test.
 Since natural diamonds have a higher mass density, they will weigh more than diamond alternatives such as cubic zirconia or moissanite, which are much lighter.

 However, to get a precise measurement of your stone’s weight compared with the weights of diamond alternatives, you will need highly sensitive and accurately calibrated specialized scales.